ahkeno/Quotes/ReadMe.md

 The only disability in life is a bad attitude.-By- Matthew Jeffers

 The meaning of life is to find your gift.
 The purpose of life is to give it away.-By- Pablo Picasso

+Do a little more of what you want to do every day, until your idea becomes what's real.

+Great things are done by a series of small things brought together. -By- Vincent Van Gogh